Article One of the United States Constitution: Clause 1: Contract Clause

 The Contract Clause was the subject of much contentious litigation in the 19th century.
 It was first interpreted by the Supreme Court in 1810, when Fletcher v.
 Peck was decided.
-The case involved the Yazoo land scandal, in which the Georgia legislature authorized the sale of land to speculators at low prices.
+The case involved the Yazoo land scandal, in which the Georgia General Assembly authorized the sale of land to speculators at low prices.
 The bribery involved in the passage of the authorizing legislation was so blatant that a Georgia mob attempted to lynch the corrupt members of the legislature.
 Following elections, the legislature passed a law that rescinded the contracts granted by corrupt legislators.
 The validity of the annulment of the sale was questioned in the Supreme Court.
 In writing for a unanimous court, Chief Justice John Marshall asked, "What is a contract?"
 His answer was: "a compact between two or more parties".
-Marshall argued that the sale of land by the Georgia legislature, though fraught with corruption, was a valid "contract".
+Marshall argued that the sale of land by the Georgia Legislature, though fraught with corruption, was a valid "contract".
 He added that the state had no right to annul the purchase of the land since doing so would impair the obligations of the contract.

 The definition of a contract propounded by Chief Justice Marshall was not as simple as it may seem.
 In 1819, the Court considered whether a corporate charter could be construed as a contract.
 The case of Trustees of Dartmouth College v.
 Woodward involved Dartmouth College, which had been established under a royal charter granted by King George III.
 The Charter created a board of twelve trustees for the governance of the College.
-In 1815, however, New Hampshire passed a law increasing the board's membership to twenty-one with the aim that public control could be exercised over the College.
+In 1815, however, the New Hampshire General Court enacted a law increasing the board's membership to twenty-one with the aim that public control could be exercised over the College.
 The Court, including Marshall, ruled that New Hampshire could not amend the charter, which was ruled to be a contract since it conferred "vested rights" on the trustees.

 The Marshall Court determined another dispute in Sturges v.
 Crowninshield.
 The case involved a debt that was contracted in early 1811.
-Later in that year, the state of New York passed a bankruptcy law, under which the debt was later discharged.
+Later in that year, the New York State Legislature enacted a bankruptcy law, under which the debt was later discharged.
 The Supreme Court ruled that a retroactively applied state bankruptcy law impaired the obligation to pay the debt, and therefore violated the Constitution.
 In Ogden v.
 Saunders (1827), however, the court decided that state bankruptcy laws could apply to debts contracted after the passage of the law.
 State legislation on the issue of bankruptcy and debtor relief has not been much of an issue since the adoption of a comprehensive federal bankruptcy law in 1898.